Faculty Mentoring Program Description/Overview

 - Logistical support.
 What seems obvious about the academic year for seasoned faculty and staff may seem bewildering to those who are new.
 Advice and support about the academic calendar, using campus technology, or even finding parking can be essential to feeling supported.

-This program was launched in spring 2012.
+The faculty mentoring program was launched in spring 2012.
 Following are testimonials from participants, representing both members of the mentor teams and both full and part time faculty members:

 - “I teach at several places.
 As a result of this program, I feel so much more connected to this university than to the others.”